spendra-inc/nerves_hub_web/README.deploy.md

 * `SECRET_KEY_BASE`
 * `DEVICE_SSL_KEY`: Base 64 encoded private key for device endpoint SSL (Run `File.read!("/path/to/key.pem") |> Base.encode64()` to generate).
 * `DEVICE_SSL_CERT`: Base 64 encoded certificate for device endpoint SSL (Run `File.read!("/path/to/cert.pem") |> Base.encode64()` to generate).

+## Remote (IEx Console)

+Note that because of epmd-less deployment, the remote iex console doesn't work.
+If there is a need to make changes on the production database that aren't possible through UI, it is possible to run a local server pointing to the production database.